input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ``$ cardano-node query utxo …``

-### Part 2:  Lock a transaction output (tx-out) using a plutus script.
+### Part 2:  Lock a transaction output (tx-out) using a Plutus script.

-We will use the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/untyped-always-succeeds-txin.plutus) Plutus script to lock some funds.
-This particular script will always allow you to redeem the funds - Always succeeds! -
+We will use the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaySucceeds.plutus) Plutus script to lock some funds.
+This particular script will always allow you to redeem the funds.

 Create a tx ouput with a datum hash at the script address.
-To lock a tx ouput with a plutus script, it must have a datahash, so:
+To lock a transaction output with a plutus script, it must have a datahash, so:

 - Use a random number generator, and get a number, make it hard.
 - Save it! you will need to provide the number to redeem funds from the script.
 - Use `cardano-cli transaction hash-script-data` to hash it

-Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/untyped-always-succeeds-txin.plutus) Plutus script
+Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaySucceeds.plutus) Plutus script

-Use `untyped-always-succeeds-txin.plutus` to create a script address
+Use `AlwaySucceeds.plutus` to create a script address

-     plutusscriptaddr=$(cardano-cli address build --payment-script-file untyped-always-succeeds-txin.plutus --testnet-magic 5)
+     plutusscriptaddr=$(cardano-cli address build --payment-script-file AlwaySucceeds.plutus --testnet-magic 5)

 Before you build the transaction to lock the funds, you will need to take a look into the new command: